From Born Not Knowing Better

 Jeremiah8,18-22 represents Jeremiah's remedy for the faith sickness and lack of wisdom of Judah, go back to the word of God:

 Jesus is our great Physician.
-Mark2,17: "It is not the the healthy who need a doctor, but the sick.
+Mark2,17: "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous but sinners."
 The sin of abandoning God's wisdom made Judah sick in 600BC.
-The sin of abandoning God's wisdom at the time of Jesus made Judah sick again and it makes us all sick.
+The sin of abandoning God's wisdom at the time of Jesus made Judah sick again and it makes us all sick today if we too abandon it.

 Revelation22,2 speaks of the risen Jesus as the 'tree of life' in the heavenly city.
 His leaves are for healing.
 Balsam from Gilead was used for medicinal healing.
 From Jeremiah and the 'tree of life' and this verse, we know some trees heal.
 And from Genesis2,17 we also that some trees curse, as in tree of knowledge of good and evil, Satan.
 Satan has leaves of cursing as were Adam and Eve by their sin.